ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/develop/custom-javascript-tutorial.md

 # Inject custom script

 Open the newly created `script.js` file and add `console.log("amp-script here")`.
-Reload the page an open the [DevTools console](https://developers.google.com/web/tools/chrome-devtools/) to verify it successfully logged "amp-script here".
+Reload the page and open the [DevTools console](https://developers.google.com/web/tools/chrome-devtools/) to verify it successfully logged "amp-script here".

 Important: amp-script is still in experimental mode.
 You will need to enable it inside the console by running `AMP.toggleExperiment('amp-script')` and confirming that it returns `true`.
 Read more about experimental components [here](https://amp.dev/documentation/guides-and-tutorials/learn/experimental?referrer=ampproject.org).

-If custom scripts from `amp-script` are imported correctly through the `amp-script` `src` attribute, their logic can be debugged in the console the same as JavaScript inside non-AMP pages.
+Imported script logic from the `amp-script` `src` attribute is debugged in the console, same as JavaScript inside non-AMP pages.

 # Add logic

-Now that we’ve confirmed out `script.js` file is being injected correctly, let’s add functionality!
+Now that we’ve confirmed our `script.js` file is being injected correctly, let’s add functionality!

-The file referenced by `amp-script` works with JavaScript in the same way as any script file.
-The only difference is DOM manipulation.
-HTML elements inside of the `<amp-script>`  component tags are treated as a web documents, allowing developers to write JavaScript the same as non-AMP pages, minus [a few small caveats](https://amp.dev/documentation/guides-and-tutorials/develop/custom-javascript?format=websites#api-restrictions).
+HTML elements inside of the `<amp-script>` component tags are treated as web documents, allowing developers to write JavaScript the same as non-AMP pages, minus [a few small caveats](https://amp.dev/documentation/guides-and-tutorials/develop/custom-javascript?format=websites#api-restrictions).

 ## Declare elements